christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.1.19 =
+* Fixed: shows summary of book on search page for themes that output post_excerpt
+* Fixed: CSS issue on mobile with lists of checklists such as with multi-author

 = 4.1.18 =
 * Fixed: show taxonomy terms on book grid edit page even if they have no books